chrisculver/WickContractions/README.md

     coverage run -m pytest
 Then
     coverage report -m
-To make this work I have added an empty conftest.py to src, to trick pytest.
+To make this work I have added an empty conftest.py to WickContractions, to trick pytest.

 ## Docs

-example of autodocing api - 'sphinx-apidoc -o API/ src/ops/'

 CURRENTLY BROKEN
 To create the docs type 'make html' or 'make latex' in the top directory.
 If you make latex then go into docs/latex and type make again to generate the pdf.